Caregiving a concern as Hispanic community in U.S. ages faster

 The challenges mean it's less likely Latino caregivers know what resources are available to help them, Aranda said.
 The NAC report shows Latinos use the fewest sources of caregiving help or information of any demographic.

 "One of the main challenges (for Latino caregivers) is the lack of outreach," Pérez said.
 Resources often aren't always available in Spanish.
-Lower income and a put health services even further out of reach, she said.
+Lower income and a lower rate of medical insurance put health services even further out of reach, she said.

 The alphabet soup of programs and services to help older adults and their caregivers are often under-resourced and overwhelmed by the number of people who need care, Pérez said.